omnunum/vine-comp/README.md

 #Vine Compilation Bot#
-This is a script written in Python for scraping [Vine][1] data from the official [Vine API][2].
+This is a script written in Python (2.7) for scraping [Vine][1] data from the official [Vine API][2].
 This project is comprised of two main scripts, the scraper and the renderer.
+This currently does not work with Python 3.

 The scraper uses [Pandas][3] (my favorite data analysis library) to process and sort the Vine response data, which also depends on [Numpy][6] to function.
 Other dependencies are [requests][4] and [lxml][5] for scraping popular tags from the vine homepage.